How the NRC is Preparing for AI Technologies in the Nuclear Industry

 AI Public Workshops

-The NRC hosts a series of Data Science and AI Regulatory Applications Public Workshops to provide a forum for the NRC, nuclear industry, and stakeholders to discuss the state of knowledge and research activities related to data science and AI and their application in the nuclear industry.
+The NRC hosts a series of NRC AI Public Workshops to provide a forum for the NRC, nuclear industry, and stakeholders to discuss the state of knowledge and research activities related to AI and its application in the nuclear industry.
 At these workshops, the NRC works with internal and external stakeholders to identify the benefits and risks associated with the use of AI in regulatory activities and discusses ongoing and planned projects in the nuclear industry.
 Based on feedback from these workshops, the nuclear industry may start deploying AI in nuclear applications in the near future.

-For more details, please visit Data Science and Artificial Intelligence Regulatory Applications Workshops.
+For more details, please visit the NRC Artificial Intelligence Workshops webpage.

 To top of page